5 Things to Know About the macOS Big Sur 11.3.1 Update

 macOS Big Sur 11.3.1 Update: What’s New

-Again, macOS Big Sur 11.3.1 is a tiny upgrade for Macs.
+Again, macOS Big Sur 11.3.1 is a tiny upgrade for Mac.
 It doesn’t have any new features or known bug fixes on board.

-macOS Big Sur 11.3.1 has two security patches on board.
-Both of them are related to WebKit.
-You can read about those over on Apple’s website.
+macOS Big Sur 11.3.1 does have two security patches on board.
+Both of them are related to WebKit and you can read about those over on Apple’s website.

 You Can Downgrade from macOS Big Sur 11.3.1